Insurance Plans Tailored for Freelancers

 The Canadian Freelance Union offers CFU members who work in public media as journalists, photographers, illustrators, writers and editors access to the International Federation of Journalists’ Press Card and the CFU National Press Card.

 Canadian Freelance Union National Press Card

 The CFU National Press Card identifies the holder as a professional Canadian freelancer working in public media.
 It is supported by the CFU for confirmation or accreditation purposes.
 To qualify for the CFU National Press Card you must be a Canadian Freelance Union member in good standing.
 There is no additional fee for this card and can take up to 3 weeks and is tied to your expiry date of your CFU membership.

 IFJ International Press Card

 To qualify for the IFJ press card, you must be a Canadian Freelance Union member in good standing.
 The IFJ card has more international recognition and offers more protection, but it comes with more rigorous requirements and a charge.
-The card is available through CFU’s connections with Unifor at a cost of $100.
+The card is available through the CFU's connections with Unifor at a cost of $100.

 A service to assist our members in managing disputes with clients